 The catch?
 Each license is only valid for 90 days.
 When the evaluation period expires, your computer will begin to shut down automatically every hour.
 This isn’t a long-term solution, but it’s a good option if you’re saving money to buy the full version or only need Windows for a few months.

-Buy Used Keys or Computers
+7. Buy Used Windows Keys or Computers

-You can find deals on used keys in the usual places like Craigslist or eBay, but proceed with caution.
+You can find deals on used keys in the usual places like Craigslist or eBay but proceed with caution.
 Many cut-rate keys are actually from volume licensing deals and re-sold illegally.
 People with access to these free or low-cost sources for Windows keys flip them for profit.

 If you do buy from an individual, and you want to stay legit, carefully evaluate your purchase.
 A sealed, boxed copy is your best bet because it guarantees the key hasn’t already been used.
 Product key cards are also legitimate, but there’s no way to verify the key hasn’t already been used.
-Only buy those from a business or person your trust.
+Only buy those from a business or person you trust.

 Note that repair drives or disks, like the one shown above, don’t come with a Windows license.